michelleklum/cs124-lab3/design/design.md

 <img src="single_list_page_menu_sorting_final_lab_3.png" alt="Single List Page Sorting Menu Lab 3 Final Version" width="200px">

-By default, tasks are sorted by priority (see the Single List Page Lab 3 Final Version image above).
+By default, tasks are sorted by priority.
 For sorting by priority, we used a Firebase compound index so that the tasks would primarily be sorted by priority and then secondarily sorted by deadline, since we didn't want the tasks to be disorganized within each priority level.
 Furthermore, if a user is sorting by priority, they probably care more about the task's deadline than its name, creation time, or modification time.

 Here are what the Single List Page looks like using the other sorting methods: deadline, name, creation time, modification time — in that order.
 Notice that completed tasks always remain at the bottom, no matter what.
 However, completed tasks are also sorted by the selected sorting method.